 Discussing your case with a student defense attorney can help prepare you for what’s going to come next in the disciplinary process, and get an idea what to do and what not to do in the coming weeks.

 Contact a student defense attorney in DC today

 This is a difficult time for everyone, and college students are no exception.
 Don’t let university disciplinary charges make your life any more difficult than it has to be.
 DC Student Defense can guide you through the process and make sure your rights are being respected.
-Contact us today to schedule a free consultation.
+Contact us today to schedule a consultation.